RUiN-jiarun/RUiN-jiarun/README.md

 ## About ME

-- I'm Liu Jiarun, an undergraduate student in Zhejiang University, major in Digital Media Technology
+- I'm Liu Jiarun, a postgraduate student at Zhejiang University, Computer Science and Technology Dept.
-- I will continue my master's degree at Zhejiang University, major in Software Engineering.
+- Now focus on CV and 3DV.
+I'm a member of 3DV@ZJUCVG
-- Now focus on CV and something about digital art.
+- I got my Bachelor's degree at Zhejiang University, major in digital media technoloy.
-- Future work: 3DV@ZJUCVG.
+- A Vegetable Dog.
 - Blog: [link here](http://www.ruin.net.cn)